Table of Contents

 In the two pamphlets “Namathu Kurikkol” and “Tiravitakkalaka Lateiyam,” the movement’s proponents outlined their objectives.
 These were the movement’s main aims:

-• To discourage individuals from erecting extra temples, mutts, chlorites, or Vedic schools.
-The goal of the effort was to stop people from using their caste names as their names and other mindlessly adhered to similar customs.
+- To discourage individuals from erecting extra temples, mutts, chlorites, or Vedic schools.
+The goal of the effort was to stop people from using their caste names as their names and to mindlessly adhere to similar customs.

 The Brahmins’ monopoly on authority and influence steadily diminished as a result of E.V.R.’s never-ending anti-orthodoxy campaign.
 People were inspired by a sense of self-respect and, more importantly, self-confidence as they prepared to fight the Brahmins’ social injustice.
-It led to the promotion of interfaith and inter-caste marriages as well as the legality of unions consummated absent a Brahman priest.
+It led to the promotion of interfaith and inter-caste marriages as well as the legality of unions consummated in the absence of a Brahman priest.

 The first state after independence to pass legislation enabling Hindu marriages without a Brahmin priest present was Tamil Nadu.
 Additionally, the system of giving Harijan members exclusive seats in municipal councils was eliminated.
 The movement’s persistent support led to the name boards of the hotels being changed from “Brahmins Hotel” to “Vegetarian Hotel“.
 People started to be proud of giving up their caste name.